I am a lover of polished brass. There, I said it…right out loud!

-Since I initially furnished my home during the high-brass years (not meaning high in price but high in popularity), all this anti-brass sentiment over the last few years has left me puzzled and little discouraged at times.
+Since I initially furnished my home during the high-brass years, (not high in price but high in popularity) all this anti-brass sentiment over the last few years has left me puzzled and a little discouraged at times.
 My love of brass has never wavered and I’ve never really understood why it was so disliked.

 I can’t tell you the number of times I’ve had folks suggest I paint the white and brass-accented chandelier over my breakfast table.
 I remember the day I saw that chandelier in a home in Atlanta.
 I was so excited when I found one for my own breakfast room.
 Fast-forward a few years and several folks in RMS land (Rate My Space on HGTV’s website) were suggesting I paint it.
 Uh…that would be a, No!
 Is there such a thing as decorating peer-pressure?
 If not, let’s coin a new phrase because I do think it exists.

-I’m not sure when the brass-is-back revolution really began but the first sighting I came across was in June 2010 when Eddie Ross posted this wonderful thrift store find on his blog here.
+I’m not sure when the brass-is-back revolution really began but the first sighting I came across was in June 2010 when Designer, Eddie Ross posted this wonderful thrift store find on his blog here.
 The excitement in his “blog voice” was so apparent and so contagious.
-He was making zero apologies for buying a shiny brass and glass coffee table, in fact he was celebrating it.
-Somewhere deep inside, my brass-loving heart applauded.
+He was making zero apologies for buying a shiny brass and glass coffee table, in fact, he was celebrating it!

 Here’s how the table looked in his gorgeous living room this past Christmas as pictured in Country Living magazine.
 And notice the large brass lamp beside his sofa.